UK Education system and how it works at Redfield Educate Together. Presentation from the meetings available here

 Years Reception to Year 2 have a fee meal under government funding.
 Years 3 and 4 have a subsidised lunch at £1.40 a day.
 There is no option to have a sandwich box or packed lunch as it is an important part of the school ethos that all children eat together and share the same food.
 Staff join them each day for this.
 There are always three choices of main course and three of pudding.

 Halal Meat Certificates.

-All our meat is either non-halal or halal.
+All our meat is a choice of either non-halal or halal.
 Unless parents have told us they wish their child to have halal meat all children are given non-halal meat.
 Both meats are cooked separately and kept separate for serving.
 All children and adults have a choice.
-Family breakfasts and supers have non-halal and halal options.
+Family breakfasts and suppers have non-halal and halal options.